lwa99/Topology-Spectral-Sequence/DevelopmentDoc.md

+It also stores the subspaces corresponding to each bigrade.

 ##### Homogeneous Element

 A homogeneous element is represented by a bigrade and its coordinate on the standard basis associated with the bigrade.